danodz/twitter-clone-school/README.md

 1. Navigate to the server folder `cd server`
 2. Install the required packages `yarn install`
+3. Once that's done you can start the server with `yarn start:server`

 And that's it for the backend!
 No editing the code in server at all.